tinymce/tinymce-docs/_includes/configuration/text-color.md

 ### Options

 These settings affect the execution of the `textcolor` plugin.
-The dimensions and mapping of the grid of text colors may be set here.
+You can set the dimensions and mapping of the grid of text colors here.

 ### `color_cols`

 This option allows you to specify how many columns appear on the grid of text colors.
-The amount of rows are calcualated based on how many text colors are supplied divided by the specified number of columns.
-The textcolor_cols and textcolor_rows property have been removed sinced TinyMCE 5.0
+The number of rows is calculated based on how many text colors are supplied divided by the specified number of columns.
+The `textcolor_cols` and `textcolor_rows` property has been removed in TinyMCE 5.0.

 **Type:** `String`